ezequielc97/Mapping-USMembersofCongress-Ideology-in-21stCentury/README.md

 #### Initial interactive webmaps

-Initial webmaps .zips for 116th Congress (house and Senate) can be downloaded below Unzip and open “index.html” in a browser to view.
+Initial webmaps .zips for 116th Congress (house and Senate) can be downloaded below.
+Unzip and open “index.html” in a browser to view.
 The maps work best on desktop browsers.

   - [Initial webmaps](qgis2web_maps)